pymupdf/PyMuPDF/docs/matrix.rst

    .. attribute:: b

       Causes a shearing effect: each *Point(x, y)* will become *Point(x, y - b*x)*.
-Therefore, looking from left to right, e.g. horizontal lines will be "tilt" -- downwards if b > 0, upwards otherwise (b is the tangens of the tilting angle).
+Therefore, looking from left to right, e.g. horizontal lines will be "tilt" -- downwards if b > 0, upwards otherwise (b is the tangent of the tilting angle).

       :type: float

    .. attribute:: c

       Causes a shearing effect: each *Point(x, y)* will become *Point(x - c*y, y)*.
-Therefore, looking upwards, vertical lines will be "tilt" -- to the left if c > 0, to the right otherwise (c ist the tangens of the tilting angle).
+Therefore, looking upwards, vertical lines will be "tilt" -- to the left if c > 0, to the right otherwise (c is the tangent of the tilting angle).

       :type: float